On E List of Movie Reviews

 1/24:

-Despite being a highly bankable star, Arnold Schwarzenegger's slide in quality during the second half of the 90's began with
+Despite being a highly bankable star, Arnold Schwarzenegger's slide in quality during the second half of the

 The film did look good for a while, and Arnold was getting it done.
 Then, the action became ludicrous.
-Stupid moments were
+Stupid

-multiplying like rabbits along with the bad CGI.
-I wasn't used to this sort of thing coming from him.
-His stuff were better and
+moments were multiplying like rabbits along with the bad CGI.
+I wasn't used to this sort of thing coming from

-more realistic during the 80's, and it never had to end at the warehouse or the docks like so many bad action-adventure movies.
+him.
+His stuff were better and more realistic during the 80's, and it never had to end at the warehouse or the

-was working for a gun manufacturer and had access to important information, it means she would have to be intelligent.
-So,
+Vanessa Williams' character was working for a gun manufacturer and had access to important information, it means

-why is she made to be one-dimensional the whole time?
+she would have to be intelligent.
+So, why is she made one-dimensional the whole time?

-How did John Kruger know the prototype rifle couldn't see behind the refrigerator when he wasn't aware of it beforehand?
-It's
+How did John Kruger know the prototype rifle couldn't see behind the refrigerator when he wasn't aware of it

-amazing how he's able to handle himself airborne, especially when he let himself go without getting hit by the plane.
-Then,
+beforehand?
+It's amazing how he's able to handle himself airborne, especially when he let himself go without

-there's the parachute stunt that's perfectly done.
-At the end, John is atop a falling shipping container that lands
+getting hit by the plane.
+Then, there's the parachute stunt that's perfectly done.
+At the end, John is atop a

-violently hard, and he's shown okay afterwards.
+falling shipping container that lands violently hard, and he's shown okay afterwards.
+I don't think so.

-All in all, the smartest thing that happened to Eraser is Sylvester Stallone's hate for the script which led him
+All in all, the smartest thing that happened in the mess that's called Eraser is Sylvester Stallone's

-to work on Cop Land instead.
+hate for the script, leading him to work on Cop Land instead.